[View Google map of Motueka here]

 The long summer days and mild winters attract many people to the town and a large number then choose to call Motueka home.

-Motueka is the third largest town in the Nelson Province with a population of 7125 (2006 Census), though this does not include nearby satellite townships.
-The surrounding district is home to a further 5000 people approximately.
-(For more detail about how the population count is figured, read this little article.)
+Motueka is the third largest town in the Nelson Province (behind Nelson and Richmond) with a population of 7,593 (2013 Census), though this does not include nearby satellite townships.
+The surrounding district is home to a further almost 6,000 people approximately.
+(For more detail, read this news item.)

 The climate is one of the best in New Zealand, with the average summer temperature being 21.5 degrees centigrade and 12.8 degrees in winter.
 The area has on average 2400 hours of sunshine (one of the highest in New Zealand) with 1200mm of rainfall.
 The Nelson/Tasman region, tucked in between the east and west coasts of the island, is largely protected from the worst weather (the southerly and westerly storms) that blight those coasts.
 February is the warmest month and July the coldest.